 Specific entry requirements

-Bachelor's degree (or the equivalent) with a Major in: Bioengineering, Biotechnology, Chemical Engineering or Chemistry.
+Bachelor's degree with a major in: Bioengineering, Biotechnology, Chemical Engineering or Chemistry.

 Prerequisites: Mathematics (at least 30 cr. including Linear algebra, Multivariable analysis, Differential equations and Mathematical statistics), Chemistry (at least 30 cr.) and Biochemistry (at least 7,5 cr.)